Filoteo Alberini: Biography

-In 1899, Alberini opens the first Italian movie theatre in Florence.
-In 1904, he opens 'Cinema Moderno', the first movie theatre in Rome.
+In 1899, Alberini opened the first Italian movie theatre in Florence.
+In 1904, he opened 'Cinema Moderno', the first movie theatre in Rome.

 Fascinated by his new invention and by the new art form, in 1904 Alberini and his friend Dante Santoni founded the Alberini and Santoni First Italian Manufacturing Company, renamed Cines in 1906.
 Cines was based in Rome.

 In 1905 he directs La presa di Roma.
 The film was 250 meters long (against the average length of that time of 60 meters) and cost 500 lire.
 The film was divided into seven scenes, each representing some of the episodes of the capture of Rome, occurred on 20 September 1870, which was the final event of the long process of Italian unification.
 The seven scenes are: